grpc/proposal/A51-custom-backend-metrics.md

   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with a valid value. void SetQps(double value);
+  // Records number of errors per second to the server in the range [0, infy).
+  // Values outside of the valid range are rejected.
+  // Overrides the stored value when called again with a valid value. void SetEps(double value);
   // Records a named resource utilization value in the range [0, 1].
   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with the same name.